 The endian distinction only comes into play when a multi-byte word must be broken down and written out to a disk file.
 There are two ways the four bytes of a 32-bit integer could be serialized when written to a disk file.
-You would write the four bytes from the LSB to the MSB, or you would write them from the MSB to the LSB.
+You could write the four bytes from the LSB to the MSB, or you could write them from the MSB to the LSB.
 In the next figure we show the difference.
 Regardless of the endian-ness of the computer, the file bytes would get written in the order of file position 0 followed by file position 1 followed by file position 2 followed by file position 3.
-The reading of the file also starts with position 0 and progresses to position 3.